 Visit ESAB's global manual search engine to access the items below and more.

 Spare Parts List

 No Playlist Found !
 Please Create Your PlayList Here

 Plasma + Aluminum + Water = Hydrogen Explosion Hazard!

 Explosion Hazard - Never Cut Aluminum-Lithium Alloys In The Presence Of Water.
-Certain molten aluminum lithium (Al-Li) alloys can cause explosions when plasma cut in the presence of water.
+Certain molten aluminum-lithium (Al-Li) alloys can cause explosions when plasma is cut in the presence of water.
 Do NOT plasma cut Al-Li alloys with or near water.
 These alloys should only be dry cut on a dry table.
 Do NOT dry cut over water.
 Do NOT use water injection plasma torches.
 Contact your aluminum supplier for additional safety information regarding hazards associated with these alloys.

 Regardless of which method you choose, plasma arc cutting of aluminum on a water table is a viable option, as long as a system is put in place to eliminate the hydrogen explosion hazard.